IGNOU Bachelor of Education (B.ED) | Management Studies

 Loading...

-IGNOU's BES-121: Childhood and Growing Up is typically a 4-credit course within the Bachelor of Education (B.Ed.) programme.
-This credit value reflects the depth and importance of the subject matter covered.
+The IGNOU BES-121: Childhood and Growing Up course is typically assigned 4 credits within the Bachelor of Education program.
+This credit value reflects the depth and importance of the subject matter in shaping effective teaching professionals.